connectivedx/fuzzy-chainsaw/source/elements/compositions/README.md

 # Compositions

-Compositions are specific arrangments of Tags and Components with minimal styling requirements.
+Compositions are specific arrangments of Atoms and Molecules with minimal styling requirements.